Policy Studies Organization: History

-PSO includes senior executives, undergraduate and graduate students, state legislators, architects, judges, military officers, interested in policy studies, environmentalists who want to “green” decision making, NGO executives who worry about the future of volunteerism, professors who are working on curriculum revision, government officials in numerous agencies — in short, PSO is for intellectually active people of all persuasions.
-The main office of Policy Studies Organization is in Washington, DC, in the historic Bank Building in Dupont Circle but there are offices across the world, including in Asia and Europe.

 Conferences

-The Policy Studies Organization sponsors major international conferences year round to promote multidisciplinary conversations of relevant policy issues.
+The PSO sponsors major international conferences year round to promote multidisciplinary conversations of relevant policy issues.
 The goal of these events is to encourage NGOs, government officials, students, academics, and the general public to engage in dialogues about on-going policy concerns.
 These conferences are co-sponsored by the American Public University System.
 The following are conferences held by the PSO annually: